Alternatives

 Is there a free Bento.me alternative?

-lnk.boo has a free tier that includes themes and a custom URL.
-For bento grids and rich content blocks (images, quotes, stats, maps), it costs $1.99 — a one-time payment, not a subscription.
+For bento grids and rich content blocks (images, quotes, stats, maps), lnk.boo costs $1.99 (a one-time payment, not a subscription).

 Can I recreate my Bento.me page somewhere else?